slaclab/licco/README.md

 ## Credentials

-In order for notification module to work, you have to create a credentials file in the main directory, e.g.:
+In order for notification module to work, you have to create a `credentials.ini` file in the main directory, e.g.:

 ```ini